NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Rival Trackers.md

 ---
 You and this character worked for a time as rival hunters, whether tracking animals or escaped criminals.

-Add the [[Feats/Experienced Tracker|Experienced Tracker]] skill feat to your background options.
+Add the [[Experienced Tracker|Experienced Tracker]] skill feat to your background options.